nafisazizir/pbp-flutter-lab/README.md

 3. Import each files into another
 4. In budget_info.dart file, make form to save and store the data that will be input by user
 5. In budget_data.dart, will be showing the data that has been inputted by the user

+# Assignment 9 - My Watchlist

+## Can we retrieve JSON data without creating a model first?
+If yes, is it better than creating a model before retrieving JSON data?
+Yes, we can.
+We can use jsonDecode() to retrieve JSON without creating a model, but it is rarely used because the vulnerability of errors if we do'nt know the datatype.
+So, it will be much better to create the model first, then retrieve the JSON

+## List the widgets that you used in this project and explain their functions.
+Future Builder : to support the asynch proccess

+## Explain the mechanism of retrieving data from json so it can be shown in Flutter.
+After creating the model, the JSON retrieved from http.get then it will be decoded and converted into class objects as we defined earlier

+## Explain how you implemented the checklist above.
+1. Make new file and refactor
+2. Make the model
+3. Parse the JSON
+4. Create the display page and details